-As Parkinson’s symptoms progress you may find you are less mobile and everyday activities become more difficult.
-There are many types of equipment and adaptations that can help but not all are suitable for everyone with Parkinson’s.
-It is therefore important to choose carefully and to seek advice as what works for one person may not suit your needs.
+As Parkinson’s symptoms progress, you may find you are less mobile and everyday activities become more difficult.
+There are many types of adaptations and aids for people with Parkinson's that may help but not all are suitable for everyone with with the condition.
+It is therefore important to choose carefully and to seek advice as what works for someone else may not suit your needs.

 - changing the way you do things to make them easier

 - other treatment.

 Who can advise on equipment and aids?